 Create and manage cloud images

-An image is a collection of files for a specific operating system that you use to create an instance.
+An image contains a bootable operating system and configuration that you use to create an instance.

 • Images page